Lukas-234/Motorbike-suspension-model/README.md

-## Need to include
-A README (or text-type) file explaining: (i) What each file does, (ii) How to run the code, (iii) Where the three required numerical methods are implemented
 # Motorbike-suspension-model
 This is our group project on modelling the suspension system on a motorbike.
 With the aim of finding a spring coeffcient and damping coefficient that minimises vertical rider acceleration.